owezzy/StoreManager/README.md

 ##Running a local copy of the Application
 - [Here](git@github.com:owezzy/StoreManager.git) - Clone the repository from link.
 - Navigate to root of your application and run:
- `$ git checkout ft-store-attendant-can-get-a-single-sale-order-161203404 ` to switch to this branch.
 - Create a virtual environment
  `$ python3 -m venv venv` these creates a python virtual environment called `venv`
 - activate the virtual environment